-If U.S. Immigration and Customs Enforcement ("ICE") or U.S. Customs and Border Protection ("CBP") officers conduct immigration enforcement activities on campus, UPD may be called in to prevent injuries or property damage.
+Nonetheless, if U.S. Immigration and Customs Enforcement ("ICE") or U.S. Customs and Border Protection ("CBP") officers conduct immigration enforcement activities on campus, UPD may be called in to prevent injuries or property damage.
 In addition, where other federal law enforcement agencies such as the FBI or DEA have reason to pursue criminal suspects on campus, UPD may cooperate with those efforts to enforce criminal laws.

-Jurisdiction over enforcement of federal immigration laws rests with the federal government and not with UPD.
+On July 29, 2016, Chancellor White issued a memorandum to the CSU Presidents, advising that each campus must adopt a policy consistent with the systemwide guidance, providing only limited assistance where legally necessary to federal immigration enforcement officers.
+These guidelines explain that jurisdiction over enforcement of federal immigration laws rests with the federal government and not with UPD.
 UPD is devoted to maintaining a safe and secure environment to support the CSU's mission.
-UPD will not divert their resources from this mission to enforce federal immigration laws, unless legally required to do so.
+UPD will not divert their resources from this mission in order to enforce federal immigration laws, unless legally required to do so.

-2. Can CSU prevent federal immigration enforcement officers from coming onto campus or entering CSU property?
+2. Can CSU prevent federal immigration enforcement officers from coming on campus or entering CSU property?

 Generally, no. CSU is a public university and a large portion of CSU property is open to the general public.
-The areas on campus that are open to the general public are also open to federal immigration enforcement officers.
-CSU does not have authority to prohibit federal immigration
+The areas on campus that are open to the general public are also open to federal